-Here are the best apps to learn coding in 2021.
+Here are the 10 best apps to help you learn to code in 2021.

 CodeHub is an excellent, simple to use coding app available only on Android devices.
 The free CodeHub app has lessons on web fundamentals, HTML, and CSS.
 This makes the app a great starting place for those learning web development.

-Programming Hub is a slick, attractive coding app that takes a clever approach to learning programming and other technical subjects.
+Programming Hub is a slick, attractive coding app that takes a clever approach to learn coding and other technical subjects.
 Each course presents its lessons in a kind of story format and features comprehension quizzes after each section.

 An added benefit of Programming Hub’s interface is its text to speech functionality.
 This is a nice touch that makes learning to code accessible to a much larger audience.